l0k9j/webversity/content/p/actions/privacy-tips.md

 ## Windows

-* Go to your "Privacy Settings" and review everything one by one.
-This can take up 5 minutes but its worth it.
-We recommend you untick everything unless its really needed
+* Go to your "Privacy Settings", review all the options one by one, untick anything that is not absolutely needed.
+This can take up 5 minutes but it's worth it.
 * Go to "Apps and Features" and uninstall all the apps you don't use
 * If you don't use Cortana, go to "Cortana & Search Settings" then untick everything